rururu/rete4flights/README.md

 Click on an aircraft icon brings up a popup with general data of a flight and 4 buttons.
 Button "Inform" provides a popup with detailed information of the flight.
 Button "Trail" draws a current way of the aircraft.
 Button "Follow" starts moving of the visible area along this flight and periodically displays a trail of the flight.
 Button "Stop" ends up this moving.

+Using the command "Move to Airport" you can instantly shift to some other airport.
+First select a country and then an airport in this country.

+You can plan your own flights.
+To do this, use the command "Shedule Flight".
+Input a call sign of your flight, time of departure, select a country and an airport of departure and a country and an airport of arrival.
+That's all.
+When your flight starts you can follow it...

+Stay tuned.
+Soon you can come on board and enjoy 3D view from a cockpit..

 Expert system handling this process is in the file es.clj.

 Copyright and license